The Nicolaitans

 So you also have some who hold the teaching of the Nicolaitans.
 Rev 2:15.

-Most scholars feel that they were antinomians (opposed to moral law) or as the dispensationalist teach it, “The Law has Passed Away.”
+Most scholars feel that they were antinomians (opposed to moral law) or as the dispensationalist teaches it, “The Law has Passed Away.”
 The antinomians teach that the dispensation of the gospel releases man from any obligation to keep the law of God.

 What we do know comes from :